pkgodara/eOrg/README.md

 To build an enhanced structure for better application management within organisation.

-Proficient and secure way to manage different types of documents/applications.
+Proficient and secure way to manage different types of documents/applications within an organisation.

 # Installation :